5jt/dyalog-cookbook/manuscript/07-Handling-errors.md

 A> 0
 A> ~~~

-For testing purposes we have provided a `1` as left argument, which enforces error trapping even in a development environment.
+For testing purposes we have provided a `1` as the left argument, which enforces error trapping even in a development environment.
 In the following line we break the program with a full stop.

 When you now call `#.MyApp.StartFromCmdLine ''` the error is caught.
 Of course no logging will take place but it will still try to save the crash files.
 Since no better place is known it will try to create a folder `MyApp\Errors` in `%LOCALAPPDATA%`.

-You can try this now but make sure that when you are ready you remove the line with the full stop from `MyApp.StartFromCmdLine` and also remove the `1` provided as left argument to `HandleError.SetTrap`.
+You can try this now but make sure that when you are ready you remove the line with the full stop from `MyApp.StartFromCmdLine` and also remove the `1` provided as the left argument to `HandleError.SetTrap`.

 ## HandleError in detail